practicajs/practica/README.md

 # Practices and features

 We apply more than 100 practices and optimizations, you can opt-in or out for most of these features using our CLI flags.
-Following is few examples of features, to learn about the full list of features, visit [https://practicajs.org/features]
+Following is few examples of features, to learn about the full list of features, [please visit here](https://practicajs.org/features)

 | **Feature**                         	| **Explanation**                                                                                                                                                                                                                                                                        	| **Flag**                	| **Documentation link** 	|
 |-------------------------------------	|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-------------------------	|------------------------	|